-Despite its pretensions of being a bastion of liberty, rational philosophy, and democracy, Ancient Athens had the largest slave population in the Balkans and the Levant.
-Most historians accept that there were at least 80,000 slaves in Ancient Athens when it was at the peak of power (out of a population of 120,000).
-But the actual number of slaves might be higher than this.
-In the census ordered by tyrant Demetrius Phalereus, between 317 and 307 BC, it was found that the population of Attica consisted of 21,000 citizens, 10,000 metics and 400,000 slaves—this means that the number of slaves was twenty times more than the free citizens.
-Prostitution flourished in Ancient Athens and was dominated by the slave women and men captured in wars.
+Ancient Athens was not a bastion of liberty, philosophy, and democracy.
+It was a slave society.
+Most historians accept that there were at least 80,000 slaves in Ancient Athens, out of a population of 120,000, when the city-state was at the peak of power.
+The actual number of slaves might be higher than this.
+In the census ordered by tyrant Demetrius Phalereus, between 317 and 307 BC, it was found that the population of Attica consisted of 21,000 citizens, 10,000 metics and 400,000 slaves.
+Prostitution flourished in Ancient Athens—the flesh trade was dominated by the slave women and men captured in wars.

-The irony is that the Romans killed and enslaved a massive number of Greeks (a people whose philosophy and culture they admired) in the period when they conquered Greece.
+The Romans killed and enslaved a massive number of Greeks (a people whose philosophy and culture they admired) in the period when they conquered Greece.
 In the Battle of Corinth of 146 BC, the Roman general Lucius Mummius set fire to the city, slaughtered all the men, and enslaved all the women and children.
-After the barbaric destruction of Corinth, the rest of Greece was quickly subjugated by the Romans.
+After the destruction of Corinth, the rest of Greece was quickly subjugated by the Romans.

 The number of slaves that the Roman soldiers caught and sold is astounding.
 The Samnite War in the third century BC resulted in 55,000 Samnites and Gauls being captured and auctioned in the slave markets.
 The destruction of Carthage in the third Punic War flooded the slave markets with more than a million slaves.
 Julius Caesar once sold the entire population of a conquered region (close to 53000 people) to slave dealers on the spot.
 Under Roman law, the slaves had no rights—their body was owned by their master.
 Sexual exploitation and torture of slaves was a common practice in Rome.
 The use of former enemy soldiers as slaves led to armed rebellions—like the one led by Spartacus.
 Close to 70,000 slaves participated in Spartacus’s rebellion.